forza-dc/Kubernetes-Java-eCommerce/README.md

-# Deploying Java Applications with Docker and Kubernetes
+# Deploying a Java Application with Docker and Kubernetes

-Deploying Java Applications with Docker and Kubernetes
+Deploying a Java Application with Docker and Kubernetes